google/mtail/Language.md

 In the above program, ACTION1 is taken on each line input if that line matches the word `foo`, and ACTION2 is taken on each line if when that line is read, the variable `variable` is greater than 0.

+The action statements myust be wrapped in curly braces, i.e. `{}`.  mtail programs have no single-line statement conditionals like C.

+## Single definition of constants

 To re-use regular expressions, you can assign them to a `const` identifier:

 ```